 The Authority will apply the short life exemption to all existing leases with a remaining life of less than 1 year at the implementation date.
-This is in line with the Code of Practice 2023/24 paragraph 4.2.1.5.
-In this case the existing accounting treatment will continue for
+In this case the existing accounting treatment will continue for the remaining life of the lease, unless there is a modification following the implementation date, where upon the lease will be considered a new lease.